 When driving around Iceland you will eventually come to realise that the entire ring road is beset by three chains of rest and service stations.

 They all offer the exact same assortment of overpriced junk food regardless of their location.

 An ideal alternative to shopping at these stations is to buy quality locally sourced products directly from the people who make them.

 A great number of Icelandic farmers have opened their doors to travelers.
 They frequently sell delicious local farm products, including meat, fish, and organic fruit and vegetables for a modest price.

 In certain areas, farmers have even set up little self-service huts where travelers are trusted to help themselves to fresh fruit and vegetables and pay for what they take without supervision.

 To find the farmers who sell their products directly to the consumer, you can either visit the Farm Food Direct homepage or download the Handpicked app.
 The latter shows the locations of people around Iceland that have a unique food and drink offering.
 The locations are mapped out across the country.

-Due to the fact that beer consumption was prohibited in Iceland for the greater part of the 20th century, Icelandic drinking culture is still in its infancy.
+Due to the fact that beer consumption was prohibited in Iceland for the greater part of the 20th century, the Icelandic drinking culture is still in its infancy.

 To this day, Icelanders maintain a strange and premature relationship with alcohol, and alcoholic beverages are exclusively sold in state-run stores called Vinbudin (The Wine Store).

 Supermarket shelves, however, are stocked with various brands of relatively cheap near-beer.

 These are products which aim to replicate the taste of beer while totally eliminating its intoxicating effects.